-11.1 The level of requests from parish councils for concurrent functions grant aid is below the budgetary provision, the report recommends that the budget for 2021-22 is set at £80,814 to accommodate all the successful bids and that the base budget remains at £90,000 for future years with a minimum grant of £200 for each scheme.
+11.1 The level of requests from parish councils for concurrent functions grant aid has exceeded the budgetary provision and it is necessary to determine a method to address this.
+Following adoption of a suitable method, the report recommends that the budget for 2019-20 is set at £90,000 to accommodate all the successful bids and that the base budget reduces to £60,000 for future years with a minimum grant of £200 for each scheme..